 Shingles:

-Aside from providing an aesthetic cover for homes of most architectural styles, asphalt shingles provide an excellent cover to repel water, absorb the damaging ultraviolet rays and protect the underlying structure from extreme heat or cold.
-The shingles are mostly composed of a tough fiberglass sheathing underneath that holds together a shingle, the asphalt and the granules made from crushing a specific type of hard rock.
+The uppermost layer of your roof is, of course, the multiple layers of asphalt shingles.
+HammeringAside from providing an aesthetic cover for homes of most architectural styles, asphalt shingles provide an excellent cover to repel water, absorb damaging ultraviolet rays, and protect the underlying structure from extreme heat or cold.
+The shingles are mostly composed of a tough fiberglass sheathing underneath that holds together a shingle, the asphalt, and the granules made from crushing a specific type of hard rock.

 Underlayment:

 The underlayment lies under the shingles.
 There are a number of materials used for underlayment.
 But, the most common one used is called ‘Felt.’
-Felt is a thick durable paper which has been soaked and saturated in asphalt.
+Felt is a thick durable paper that has been soaked and saturated in asphalt.
 ‘Felt’ provides a secondary, although temporary protection against rain or wind, in case a shingle comes loose or gets torn away in inclement weather.
 It also acts as a temporary measure to keep the wood underneath it dry during the time the shingles are being added on top of it.
 The underlayment is rolled horizontally on the roof when installed from the bottom edge.
-During the installation, significant overlap is allowed to ensure that no water seeps into the wood structure below the underlayment.
+During the installation, the significant overlap is allowed to ensure that no water seeps into the wood structure below the underlayment.

-Drip Edge:
+Drip Edge:Corner

 The drip edge is an angled aluminum strip that is nailed onto the underlayment at the edge of the roof before installing the shingles.
 The drip edge, also known as ‘Eave Flashing’ are put in place to guide water to easily flow into roof gutters without getting absorbed at the edge of the roof and building up, especially during winter months.